TheDitis/SoundPen/README.md

 # SoundPen
 Input an image of a scribble, and get back a single-cycle wav file for a synthesizer.

-Web interface is in development
+Web interface is in development.
+It currently lives [here](https://github.com/TheDitis/Waveform-Draw-Web), but will take this repo's place once launched.

 <br/><br/>
 ## To use: